Leadership for Change Prize 2025

 Discover our six-lesson curriculum and competition in partnership with Rolex.

-This year, students become "news decoders" – they'll develop the critical-thinking, creative problem-solving and media-literacy skills to navigate through fake news and polarisation.
+Through the curriculum students will develop the critical-thinking, creative problem-solving and media-literacy skills to navigate through fake news and polarisation.
 Students will learn from leading experts through lessons that unpick the current media landscape, including the impact of AI, social media and press regulation.
 The programme concludes with students pitching a "Project for Change" to improve media literacy within their school or local community.

 What is Leadership for Change?